rxquelxrias/video-game-sales-sql-analysis/README.md

 ## Key Questions

-- What are the top selling products?
+- Which platforms generate the highest sales?
-- Which regions generate the highest revenue?
+- What are the best-selling video games?
-- What are the monthly revenue trends?
+- Which genres dominate the market?

 ## Key Insights

-- Certain products drive a large portion of revenue
+- Certain platforms dominate global sales.
-- Sales increase during specific months
+- Action and sports games tend to perform strongly.
-- Some regions outperform others significantly
+- Sales trends vary significantly across years.